fabryandrea/RedshiftWorkshop/README.md

 1. Lauching a Redshift Cluster
 2. Installing client tool to connect to Redshift Cluster
 3. Connecting to your Redshift Cluster
+4. Creating Tables on Redshift
-4. Loading Data on Redshift Cluster
+5. Loading Data into Redshift Cluster
-5. Creating Tables using the right distribution style
+6. Creating Tables using the right distribution style
-6. Querying local tableson Redshift
+7. Querying local tableson Redshift